moucheng2017/mnist_robust/README.md

                  2 for gaussian noise sigma 1.0;
                  3 for gaussian blurr with sigma 0.5;
                  4 for gaussian blurr with sigma 0.7;
+                 5 for jigsaw images;
+                 6 for new class image
-                 5 for FGSM adversarial attack --epsilon 5 # this only works when test_noise is 5 or above, this value is the strength of the gradient attack
+--epsilon 5 # when larger than 0, it will use gradient attack,
+              this is the strength of the FGSM attack

 ```

 ### Hyper-parameters: